 This article summarizes the productivity and entrepreneurship bestseller by the well-known Tim Ferriss.
 “The Four-Hour Workweek” is his first book and, in my opinion, the most valuable.

 Truth is, the title of the book is misleading.
 You have to understand the context to see it.
 Tim Ferriss doesn’t mean to suggest that we should only work for four hours a week.
-It’s not about laziness or laziness.
-It is a book about laziness and laziness.
+You see, it’s not about laziness.

-The Four Hour Work Week, on the other hand, speaks of clarity and effectiveness, automation, freedom, and independence.
+The Four Hour Work Week speaks of clarity and effectiveness, automation, freedom, and independence.
 It discusses setting goals and ensuring that all our actions are focused on these goals.
 It is impossible to achieve your goals if you don’t focus on them.

 He also discusses very specific and unrelated topics: how to make quick money, trick bosses, deceive bosses, get virtual assistants and other things that cannot serve very specific purposes.
 Worse, Ferriss makes it sound so easy that they can cause anxiety or frustration.